 We all, as human beings, have within us common traits.
 Some of those traits serve us better than others, and some are like weapons which can be wilded for our good or our downfall, or sometimes both.
 One of those traits I want to speak of here is the desire to build empires.

-As empires go, large and small, there is one characteristic of them that I’d like to point out, and that is that empires have a lifespan.
+As empires go, large and small, there is one characteristic of them that I’d like to point out.
+Empires always have a lifespan.
 They grow, then they become corrupted, then they die, or are swallowed up by a larger empire and then used for the larger empire’s ends.
 Indeed the study of history might well be described as the cataloging of the pulse that is the expansion and retraction of layers upon layers of empires.

 Whether this inner drive has been a net benefit to man-kind or not, I’m not sure.
 They bring their fair share of pain as well as gain in the business world I suppose.
 Notably, however, as we consider these empires, there is the realm of charities that seems to spawn its own fair share of these entities.
 You have organizations like United Way, The Komen Foundation, The March of Dimes, to name a few.
 These all were noble causes in their inception Im sure.
 But as empires go, they are soon beset by corruption, or working for a cause foreign to their founding.